Design elements: Color contrasts

+Color schemes

 Color schemes are defined as the set of colors chosen for a design.
 They are often made up of two or more colors that look appealing beside one another, and that create an aesthetic feeling when used together.
 Color schemes depend on color harmony as they point to which colors look pleasing beside one another.

 A satisfactory design product is often accompanied by a successful color scheme.
 Over time, color design tools with the function of generating color schemes were developed to facilitate color harmonizing for designers.